kolchfa-aws/test-repo/test-spell.md

 <p>Witsh OpenSearch, you can prerform the following ushe cases.</p>
 ![horizontal_rule](https://user-images.githubusercontent.com/105444904/221718101-79ec21db-a3b9-4656-877d-bba707ec76bd.png)

 Verify the OpenSearch install by running the script.
 To failover systems, i.e. do this.
 Use your OpenSearch log in to do that.
 The roll over index is now ready.
-See this for more information on that. opensearch recommends that the response is received.
+See this for more information on that.
+OpenSearch recommends that the response is received.

 - [Okta](https://developer.okta.com/docs/api/resources/oidc#well-knownopenid-configuration)
 - [IBM OpenID Connect](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_8.5.5/com.ibm.websphere.wlp.doc/ae/rwlp_oidc_endpoint_urls.html)